 Good reasons to work out?
 Because I genuinely enjoy being active and doing things that are physically demanding.
 Because I want to be stronger so I can do fun things like trail runs and ski and ride my horse.
 Because I want to be healthy, but not because I hate myself.
 Not so good reasons?
 Because I want to “look good in a bikini.”

-Despite the positive and self-loving messaging of Tone It Up, I couldn’t help but get sucked into a much more negative thought cycle.
+Despite the positive and self-loving messaging of Tone It Up, I couldn’t help but get sucked into that negative thought cycle.
 And hating myself for not working out everyday or for eating cheese was no way to live.

 I first found Tone It Up through a girlfriend’s social media.
-I actually started Tone It Up while I was still in a boot for tendonitis.
-Since I couldn’t hike (or really walk around anywhere outdoors thanks to snow and open toed boots not mixing well) I thought I could at least workout in my apartment.
+I actually started it while I was in a boot for tendonitis.
+Since I couldn’t hike (or really walk around anywhere outdoors thanks to snow and open-toed boots not mixing well) I thought I could at least workout in my apartment.

 At first, their ready-made workout schedules and positive attitudes gave me the structure and support that I needed to start being a bit healthier.
 At first.

 But I got out of the boot, and my ankle wasn’t holding up to the high-impact workouts that are a hallmark of Tone It Up.
 Each new fitness challenge that came around was my chance to do it right, to finally follow through, to not be a quitter, and to keep up.
 And look good in a bikini.

 I started a special TIU Instagram account to hold myself accountable.
 I got back on board with the daily workouts.
 I started eating chia seed pudding and other TIU-approved meals.
 And really quickly, I actually started feeling worse about myself.